When it comes to doing business with us, human rights are a non-negotiable part.

 This ensures that compensation is fair and all our HUL factories and offices are covered by Collective Bargaining Agreements (CBA).
 Our supply chain units have already been paying wages that are well above the statutory minimum wages, as prescribed by law.

-At HUL, we believe that fair compensation also means taking into account the costs incurred by our employees outside the workplace.
+At HUL, we believe that fair compensation also means considering the costs incurred by our employees outside the workplace.
 The Variable Dearness Allowance (VDA) that is linked to the Cost Price Index (CPI), takes inflation into consideration, and compensates for any increase in commodity prices and standard of living.

 We are committed to moving from ‘Fair Wage’ to ‘Living Wage’, aiding employees for their higher education, children’s education, and housing facilities.
 Our framework ensures that compensation not only adheres to the CBAs but by continually reviewing the average pay between genders, it is also at par with the external industry benchmarks.